 Some people have redness and a feeling of warmth of the chest and face after a cortisone shot.
 If you have diabetes, a cortisone shot might temporarily increase your blood sugar levels.

-After your cortisone shot, your doctor might ask that you:
+After a cortisone shot, your care team might ask that you:

-- Apply ice to the injection site as needed to relieve pain.
+- Use ice on the injection site as needed to relieve pain.
 Don't use heating pads.

 - Not use a bathtub, hot tub or whirlpool for two days.
 It's OK to shower.

-- Watch for signs of infection, including increasing pain, redness and swelling that last more than 48 hours.
+- Watch for signs of infection, including increasing pain, redness and swelling lasting more than 48 hours.

 Results of cortisone shots typically depend on the reason for the treatment.
-Cortisone shots commonly cause a temporary flare in pain and inflammation for up to 48 hours after the injection.
-After that, your pain and inflammation of the affected joint should decrease, and can last up to several months.
+Cortisone shots commonly cause a short-term flare in pain, swelling and irritation for up to two days after the injection.
+After that, the pain, swelling and irritation should generally lessen.
+The pain relief can last up to several months.